estebanarivasv/EmbdMoviesAPI/README.md

 - Maven 3.8.1
 - Docker 20.10.5, build 55c4c88

-### Commands
+### Steps

+1. Modify the `.application.properties` file located in  `/main/resources`.
-- In order to build the application with its dependencies (run it just once): `./mvnw clean install`
+2. In order to build the application with its dependencies (run it just once): `./mvnw clean install`
-- In order to run the API: `./mvnw spring-boot:run`
+3. In order to run the API: `./mvnw spring-boot:run`
-- In order to run the API in debug mode: `./mvnw spring-boot:run -X`
+4. In order to run the API in debug mode: `./mvnw spring-boot:run -X`